max-yz-wang/space-pirates-and-zombies/dm-notes/session-0/session-1.md

 FTL drive
 a rich merchant has dropped by and needs some escorts to ensure their cargo is secure. join the envoy and ensure nothing happens. veigar kinda guy

+summary
+helped break some animals out of the zoo went to darmanitan vi to recover a zombie ftl drive in a cave got the doctors notebook hat and jacket notebook has coordinates to some temple

+got caught piloting without al icense
+2000 vbuck fine and took pilots license exam

+then captured a sun and installed a hydroponics system

+went to the bar and found a train heist on pandora on the way to collecting stuff for the heist found an sos beacon